The Urban Farm at Stapleton operates year-round

 - Our animals love visitors but are afraid of loud noises such as screaming.
 Please DO NOT YELL or scream, this is especially important around the horses.

 - We have live, white, electric fencing around some of the horse and cattle pens.
-Please DO NOT touch the white tape.
+Please DO NOT touch the white, electric tape.

 NO DOGS ALLOWED (except assistance dogs) We have the right to refuse dogs that show signs of not being safe around other people or animals.